lucascicco/POSTGRES-BACK-END-CKO-PROJECT/README.md

 <hr/>

 Back-end created in Node.js using JavaScript to develop the code.
 The database used is **POSTGRES-SQL** and sequelize was used to make this connection bridge between the code and the database together with express to create the API's.
 There are other processes like: image storage by **multer**, authentication by **jsonwebtoken**, simulation of sending e-mail through **nodemailer** and password encryption by **bcrytjs**.
 There were also series of tests with JEST.
-Remembering that, if you wanted to run this backend, you need to create an instance of postgres-sql on the machine, even if it's through the docker and another one from redis.
+Remembering that, if you want to run this backend, you need to create an instance of postgres-sql on the machine, even if it's through the docker and another one from redis.

 <ul>
   <li>EXPRESS</li>